 Part 3: OMG!
 There’s so much to learn!

+My next move is finding the original survey where, hopefully, I’ll find information that’s more relevant to my article.
+To get my hands on this I might need to contact a PR, the author, an institution, research organisation or media office.
+That’s fine.
 I look up the contact details of whoever owns the research and drop them a quick email.
-Most of the time it’s a case of requesting the information I need and they flick what I’ve asked for right back.
+Most of the time it’s a case of requesting the information I need and they send me what I’ve asked for.

-Sometimes the person or company your contacting wants to know who I’m writing for, where it’ll be appearing and how I’ll credit them.
+Sometimes the person or company your contacting will ask for details about the project (who I’m writing for, where it’ll be appearing and how they’ll be credited).
+If this happens, be honest.
+Give the person the information they want.

-Relying on clients to help with my research isn’t ideal.
+Relying on clients to help with research isn’t ideal.
 It can slow things down.
-So, even if there is an NDA I usually still ask the client if they’re happy for me to go ahead request the research sources I need directly from the media outlet.
+So, even if there is an NDA I usually ask the client if they’re happy for me to go ahead request the research sources I need directly from the media outlet.

 Some clients say go ahead.
 Other times they’d rather I didn’t.
 But if you don’t ask, you’ll never know.